-1. For three years after the entry into force of this Regulation, the clearing obligation set out in Article 4 shall not apply to OTC derivative contracts that are objectively measureable as reducing investment risks directly relating to the financial solvency of pension schemes arrangements as defined in Article 2(10).
-The transitional period shall also apply to institutions established for the purpose of providing compensation to members of pension schemes arrangements in case of a default.
+1. For three years after the entry into force of this Regulation, the clearing obligation set out in Article 4 shall not apply to OTC derivative contracts that are objectively measureable as reducing investment risks directly relating to the financial solvency of pension scheme arrangements as defined in Article 2(10).
+The transitional period shall also apply to entities established for the purpose of providing compensation to members of pension scheme arrangements in case of a default.

-The OTC derivative contracts, which would otherwise be subject to the clearing obligation under Article 4, entered into by these entities during this period shall be subject to the requirements referred to in Article 11.

-2. In relation to pension schemes arrangements referred to in Article 2(10)(c) and (d) the exemption referred to in paragraph 1 shall be granted by the relevant competent authority for types of entities or types of arrangements.
+The OTC derivative contracts, which would otherwise be subject to the clearing obligation under Article 4, entered into by those entities during this period shall be subject to the requirements laid down in Article 11.
+2. In relation to pension scheme arrangements referred to in Article 2(10)(c) and (d) the exemption referred to in paragraph 1 of this Article shall be granted by the relevant competent authority for types of entities or types of arrangements.
 After receiving the request, the competent authority shall notify ESMA and EIOPA.
-Within 30 calendar days of receipt of the notification ESMA, after consulting EIOPA, shall issue an opinion assessing compliance of the type of entities or the type of arrangements with the requirements set out in Article 2(10)(c) or (d) as well as the reasons why an exemption is justified due to difficulties in meeting the variation margin requirements.
-The competent authority shall only grant an exemption where it is fully satisfied that the type of entities or the type of arrangements complies with all the requirements set out in Article 2(10)(c) or (d) and that they encounter difficulties in meeting the variation margin requirements.
+Within 30 calendar days of receipt of the notification ESMA, after consulting EIOPA, shall issue an opinion assessing compliance of the type of entities or the type of arrangements with Article 2(10)(c) or (d) as well as the reasons why an exemption is justified due to difficulties in meeting the variation margin requirements.
+The competent authority shall only grant an exemption where it is fully satisfied that the type of entities or the type of arrangements complies with Article 2(10)(c) or (d) and that they encounter difficulties in meeting the variation margin requirements.
 The competent authority shall adopt a decision within ten working days of receipt of ESMA's opinion, taking due account of that opinion.
-If the competent authority does not agree with ESMA's opinion, it shall give full reasons in its decision and shall explain of any significant deviation therefrom.
+If the competent authority does not agree with ESMA's opinion, it shall give full reasons in its decision and shall explain any significant deviation therefrom.